Coherent elastic nuclear scattering of $^{51}$Cr neutrinos: Prototype experiment

 \section{Prototype experiment}

 Next generation phonon detectors for dark matter and \CENNS\ search aim at kg detectors with energy threshold of tens of eV.
-The NUCLEUS experiment already demonstrated 20~eV threshold on a 0.5~g ($5\times5\times5$~mm$^3$) sapphire target~\cite{Strauss:2017cam}, while the EDELWEISS experiment demonstrated 60~eV on a 33.4~g (20~mm $\diameter\times20$~mm) germanium target~\cite{Armengaud:2019kfj}.
+An energy threshold of 20~eV has been already demonstrated on a 0.5~g ($5\times5\times5$~mm$^3$) sapphire target~\cite{Strauss:2017cam}, while 60~eV have been demonstrated on a 33.4~g (20~mm $\diameter\times20$~mm) germanium target~\cite{Armengaud:2019kfj}.
 The challenge consists in scaling up the technology to thousands detectors, by improving the detector reproducibility and the multiplexing capability.
 While it is customary to quantify the size of the detector by its mass, here we choose to fix its volume, since in cryogenic experiments the technology scale up depends mainly on the size and number of detectors, irrespective of their density, and since in the setup we are proposing the neutrino flux depends on the detector geometry.
-We choose a volume of 2 dm$^3$, which corresponds to $\sim 5-12$~kg depending on the target considered, and we choose a cylindrical shape with 10~cm diameter.
+We choose a volume of 2000 cm$^3$, which corresponds to $\sim 5-12$~kg depending on the target considered, and we choose a cylindrical shape with 10~cm diameter.

 To maximize the neutrino flux we place the source as close as possible to the detector.
 Custom cryostat tails can be realized with a thickness of $\sim 5$~cm between the low temperature volume hosting the detector and the outside.
 The source, surrounded by its shield, is then placed around the cryostat, in a toroidal configuration.
-We perform simulations to determine the source height and thickness that maximize the neutrino flux, keeping the volume fixed to the GALLEX measured value of 10~dm$^3$.
+We perform simulations to determine the source height and thickness that maximize the neutrino flux, keeping the volume fixed to the GALLEX measured value of 10000~cm$^3$.
 To determine the shield thickness we also simulate the irreducible $\gamma$ background from the inner bremsstrahlung of $^{51}$Cr, restricting to Sapphire targets.
 Figure~\ref{fig:simulation} sketches the proposed configuration of the experiment, where we also allow for 1 cm tolerance between the detector and the inner cryostat shield and between the outer cryostat shield and the source shield.
 The internal thickness of the tungsten shield that ensures a background one order of magnitude below the neutrino signal is 12~cm.
 The external thickness is fixed to the safety requirement of 8~cm.
 The source height and thickness that maximize the neutrino flux are 25 and 2.5~cm, respectively.